Meet the Staff

 Casa de Pilatos, Sevilla, 2017

-I have been with Modern Memoirs since 2003.
+I am proud to work with Modern Memoirs since 2003.
 I hold a bachelor’s degree in anthropology from Tufts University, and a master’s in teaching from the School for International Training.
-For 15 years prior to discovering Modern Memoirs, I taught English, ESOL, and writing at the university level both in the U.S. and abroad.
+For 15 years prior to discovering Modern Memoirs, I taught English, ESOL, and writing at the university level, both in the U.S. and abroad, including at Boston University, Middlesex and Greenfield community colleges (MA), and Accademia Britannica in Rome, Italy.

-To the job, I bring my cultural awareness, sense of compassion, and undivided attention to clients.
-I have a deep respect for the healing and transformative properties of writing as well as the invaluable nature of memoirs and family histories.
+To the job, I bring my cultural awareness, compassion, and undivided attention to clients.
+I have a deep respect for the healing and transformative properties of writing as well as the incomparable value of memoirs and family histories that last for generations.
+The details of production enthrall me, from finding appropriate and beautiful interior papers to helping clients choose cover materials, foil stamp colors, fancy endsheets, and satin ribbon markers.

 Genealogist